Gherman Titov: Biography

 Though he had been suffering from space sickness during his orbit, Titov celebrated upon landing.
 His celebration is described as "a fit of euphoria" after landing, and on his return flight to Kubishev for debriefing, he alarmed the medical staff by opening and downing a beer, in complete violation of the rules.

 After landing, Titov was sent to hospital for further testing to ensure that he was not sick.
 After his mission, he reportedly engaged in behaviours that could be considered unacceptable for someone working within the space programme.
 He is reported to have been enthralled in his love of women, excessive drinking, and fast cars, which caused some to theorise that his behaviour had potentially been another side effect of the space sickness he experienced from zero gravity.
 Further testing revealed that not to be the case.

 During a widely-publicised 1962 visit to Seattle to tour the Century 21 World's Fair, Titov was asked by reporters how his space flight affected his philosophy of life.
 He replied: "Sometimes people are saying that God is out there.
 I was looking around attentively all day but I didn't find anybody there.
 I saw neither angels nor God".
 The utterance was used in Soviet anti-religion propaganda, but it was misattributed to Yuri Gagarin.

 Following his space flight, Titov assumed various senior positions in the Soviet space programme until his retirement in 1992.
 In 1995, he was elected to the State Duma as a member of the Communist Party of the Russian Federation.

-He died of cardiac arrest in his sauna at the age of 65 in Moscow.
+On 20 September 2000, he died of cardiac arrest in his sauna at the age of 65 in Moscow.
 He was buried in the Novodevichy Cemetery.

 Awards and legacy

 Gherman Titov was awarded the title Hero of the Soviet Union, two Orders of Lenin, and numerous medals and foreign orders.
-He was bestowed the title of the Hero of Socialist Labor of Bulgaria, Hero of Labour of Vietnam and Hero of Mongolia.
+He was bestowed the title of the Hero of Socialist Labor of Bulgaria, Hero of Labour of Viet Nam and Hero of Mongolia.
 The Titov crater on the far side of the Moon and Titov Island in Ha Long Bay are named after him.

 On 6 August 2011, the 50th anniversary of Titov's flight, the reconstructed and expanded Gherman Titov Museum was opened in his native village of Polkovnikovo, Altai Krai.

 The Titov Space Centre is named after him.